FSS/PPS 03.16 - Reimbursement of University Business Expenses Paid from Personal Funds

 Reimbursements are only made with adequate documentation.
-Adequate documentation includes an itemized invoice or comparable item from the vendor.
-Refer to Section 03.02 of this policy for further guidance.
-The Director of Accounting or their delegate is authorized to determine the adequacy of documentation for reimbursement requests.
+Adequate documentation includes an itemized invoice or comparable item from the vendor (refer to Section 02.02 for further guidance).
+The director of Accounting, or their delegate, is authorized to determine the adequacy of documentation for reimbursement requests.

 Allowable reimbursements include, but are not limited to:

-Registration fees paid to attend training and/or conferences when not practical to include on the travel expense reimbursement request or to pay via a P-card.
+registration fees paid to attend training or conferences when not practical to include on the travel expense report or to pay via P-card;

-Incidental travel expenses that were not included on the traveler’s original expense report.
+incidental travel expenses which were not included with the traveler’s original expense report.

-Taxes for which Texas State are not legally exempt, including but not limited to sales taxes paid in states outside of Texas, are reimbursable.
+Taxes for which Texas State is not legally exempt, such as out-of-state sales tax, are reimbursable.

-Reimbursements will not be made for personal funds expended for capital or controlled assets to assure that state requirements are met regarding inventorying and tagging capital equipment and controlled items.
+Reimbursements will not be made for personal funds expended for capital or controlled assets to ensure state requirements are met regarding inventorying and tagging capital equipment and controlled items.

-Payments for personal services will not be reimbursed.
+Payments for personal services will not be reimbursed unless paid by personal credit card.
 Contact Procurement and Strategic Sourcing for guidance concerning personal service payments.

-Payments for rental services (e.g. equipment or space) will not be reimbursed.
+Payments for rental services (e.g., equipment or space) will not be reimbursed unless paid by personal credit card.
 Contact Procurement and Strategic Sourcing for guidance concerning rental service payments.

-Payments for software will not be reimbursed.
-Contact Technology Resources for guidance concerning software purchases.
+Payments for software will not be reimbursed without approval from Technology Resources.
+Contact Technology Resources for guidance before the purchase is made.

 Agency funds are not subject to this policy.
-Refer to UPPS No. 03.01.10, Student Organization Accounting System, and UPPS No. 03.01.15, Agency Funds for guidance.
+Refer to UPPS No. 03.01.10, Student Organization Accounting System, and UPPS No. 03.01.15, Custodial Funds, for guidance.

 PROCEDURES FOR REIMBURSEMENT

 Requests for reimbursement are made using an e-NPO transaction in SAP.
-Instructions and training material for the e-NPO transaction may be found [here](http://gato-docs.its.txstate.edu/accounts-payable/e-NPO/e-NPO-Training-Procedures/e-NPO Training.pdf).
+Visit the e-NPOs page on the Accounts Payable website for instructions and training.

-Documentation to support the e-NPO transaction must include a detailed invoice, sales ticket, receipt, or comparable confirmation from the vendor that the expense was incurred.
-A credit card charge slip, with total amount only, is not adequate documentation.
+Documentation to support the e-NPO transaction must include a detailed invoice, sales ticket, receipt, or comparable confirmation from the vendor that the expense was incurred and paid.
+A credit card receipt including only the amount total is not adequate documentation.
+The method of payment should be reflected on the documentation provided by the vendor.
 Additional supporting documentation may be required, such as a conference agenda for registration fees.

-If state appropriated funds are used to reimburse an employee, the employee may be required to provide the vendor’s federal tax identification number (TIN) for use in the State Comptroller’s Office accounting system.
+If state-appropriated funds are used to reimburse an employee, the employee may be required to provide the vendor’s federal tax identification number for use in the State Comptroller’s Office accounting system.
 Contact Financial Reporting & Analysis for assistance or more information.

 To obtain reimbursement under this policy, requests must be submitted no later than 60 days from the date the expenditure occurred.
 Where multiple receipts support the payment request, the earliest date will determine the 60-day time frame for the request.

-Accounts Payable will audit and process the reimbursement after a complete e-NPO document supported by adequate documentation is received.
+Accounts Payable will review and process the reimbursement after a complete e-NPO, supported by adequate documentation is received.